 We understand that coming back to work with a new family life may be difficult and you may want to consider new patterns of working.
 The department supports flexible working.
 This may involve reducing your work hours or changing your working pattern.
 Everyone is entitled to request flexible working, though any agreement on this will be dependent upon your job requirements.
-Further information is provided on the flexible working website.
-You can also get help and advice from HR or the Head of Administration and Finance.
+Further information is provided in https://hr.admin.ox.ac.uk/flexible-working.
+You can also get help and advice from HR or the Departmental Administrator